 Know what’s in the wall.
 In most cases, electrical boxes and switches can be moved or rerouted relatively easily.
 But plumbing pipes and heat ducts inside the wall are cause for concern.
 If that’s the case, contact a plumber and/or heating contractor to find out exactly what’s involved in eliminating or moving pipes or ductwork before you start tearing out drywall.
 Apply for an electrical permit if you have to move electrical boxes or cables.

-Photo 2: Cut a slot in the ceiling
+Cut a Slot in the Ceiling

 - Turn off the electrical power and remove electrical cables, outlets and switches and pull the cable free of the studs.

-Tack a single top 2×4 plate under the floor joists and another directly below it to the floor.
+- Tack a single top 2×4 plate under the floor joists and another directly below it to the floor.

 Full Scope of the Work